Bordeaux Wine: An Essential Guide to the Key Communes

 Chapters

-B ordeaux is a singular region in France, yet there is a great diversity among the wines produced there.
+B ordeaux is a singular region in France, yet there is great diversity among the famed wines produced there.
 This is a result of many factors including varietals grown, topography and soil, microclimate and the stylistic decisions made by the Châteaux themselves.

 Left Bank